FIWARE/tutorials.NGSI-v2/docs/linked-data.md

 The attributes `id` and `type` should be familiar to anyone who has used NGSI v2, and these have not changed.
 As mentioned above, the type should refer to an included data model, in this case `Building` is being used as a short name for the included URN `https://uri.fiware.org/ns/dataModels#Building`.
-Thereafter, each _property_ is defined as a JSON element containing two attributes, a `type` and a `value`.
+Thereafter each _property_ is defined as a JSON element containing two attributes, a `type` and a `value`.

 The `type` of a _property_ attribute must be one of the following:

 -   `"GeoProperty"`: `"http://uri.etsi.org/ngsi-ld/GeoProperty"` for locations.
 Locations should be specified as Longitude-Latitude pairs in [GeoJSON format](https://tools.ietf.org/html/rfc7946).
-The preferred name for the primary location attribute is `location`.
+The preferred name for the primary location attribute is `location`
+-   `"VocabularyProperty"` holds enumerated values and is a mapping of a URI to a value within the user'`@context`
+-   `"LanguageProperty"` holds a set of internationalized strings.
 -   `"Property"`: `"http://uri.etsi.org/ngsi-ld/Property"` - for everything else.
--   `"Property"` should also be used for all time-based values, but the property `value` should be Date, Time or DateTime strings encoded in the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) - e.g.
+-   For time-based values, `"Property"` shall be used as well, but the property value should be Date, Time or DateTime strings encoded in the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) - e.g. `YYYY-MM-DDThh:mm:ssZ`

-    `YYYY-MM-DDThh:mm:ssZ`.
+> [!NOTE]

-> **Note:** that for simplicity, this data entity has no relationships defined.
+> Note that for simplicity, this data entity has no relationships defined.
 Relationships must be given the
-> `type="Relationship`.
+> `type=Relationship` or one of its defined subtypes.
 Relationships will be discussed in a subsequent tutorial.

 ### Defining Properties-of-Properties within the NGSI-LD entity definition